BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/advanced_rules.md

 Models that have been illuminated by a special rule or Magical Power (such as the Blinding Light Magical Power), can be targeted by Shooting Attacks, Magical Powers and special rules from distances greater than 12" away.
 Shooting Attacks will not gain the bonus of +1 when rolling To Wound when Shooting at illuminated models.

 Models with the Cave Dweller special rule can see in the dark normally, and therefore may target models from greater than 12" away with Shooting Attacks, Magical Powers and special rules.
 Additionally, Shooting Attacks that target a model with the Cave Dweller special rule will not gain the bonus of +1 when rolling To Wound.
-Fighting at Night